mlabs-haskell/cardano-serialization-lib-gc/README.md

   for (let i = 0; i < 10; i++) {
     fixture()
   }
-}, 500) // gc will trigger proxies and underlying pointers
+}, 500) // collection of unused objects will trigger `free()` calls
+// for the corresponding WASM-allocated memory
 ```

 This code will not leak, but if you try to use the original package, the memory usage will steadily grow.